• Skip to primary navigation

 Good question.
 Although soaking beans for at least 6 hours, or overnight will shorten the cooking time, you can definitely make these without the lengthy soak.
 One way is to do a “quick” soak.
 Cover the beans with boiling water and soak for however long you can.
 For me, this usually means for as long as it takes me to pull the rest of the recipe together.
 If you don’t soak the beans at all, add to the cooking time, as directed in the recipe card.
 NO PROBLEM.

-Easy Instant Pot Beans
+How to make Instant Pot Pinto Beans

-Get your ingredients ready in advance.
-It will make every other step so much easier!
 Start by softening the onion.
 The instant pot has a saute function that heats up quickly.

 Once onions are soft, stir in the diced red peppers and jalapenos.
 Using the instant pot to saute the veggies means no extra pans to clean!
-If you’ve opted to skip the fresh veggies and use jarred salsa, you can skip this step.

 Fresh garlic gives these beans an authentic flavor.
 I use a garlic press or a microplane grater to mince the garlic with no fuss.

-If you’ve opted to go the “salsa” route, you’ll start here.
-Otherwise, stir in the tomato sauce and then hit the “cancel” button on your instant pot to turn off the saute function.
+Stir in the tomato sauce, then hit the “cancel” button on your instant pot to turn off the saute function.

-Drain the dried bean, rinse and then add them to the pot along with water and the spices.
+Drain the dried beans, rinse and then add them to the pot along with water and the spices.
 Stir well and add the bay leaves.
 Lock the lid in place.
 Make sure the valve is set to seal.
 Set instant pot to manual and adjust the time to 25 minutes.

 Let the pressure release naturally.
 This will take about 25 minutes.
 If you’re not ready to serve the beans, just leave them in the pot, still sealed.
 I have left them as long as two hours with the lid sealed.
 They were warm and delicious when I opened the lid.